(Previous instalment, “Best Foreign Films (For People Who Aren’t Into Foreign Films)“)

 So consider this list as a relatively safe “tour guide” into the world of classic cinema.
 Once again before we dive in, some basic rules:

 - By “Classic” I mean any movie that was made before 1980.
 I chose 1980 as my cutoff date for two reasons.
-First, I was born in the 80s – so by extension I can’t be considered “classic” yet.
+First, I was born in the 80s – so by extension I refused to be considered a “classic” yet (Just let me have this one).
 But more importantly that puts us right before the age of the blockbuster really arrived which did have a dramatic and permanent impact in terms of the kinds of films that got made from then on.

 - I’ve also decided to exclude any and all Disney movies from this list just because even movies as old as Snow White (80 years old this year!) still remain relevant and widely watched.
 Whatever you think about Disney, they have done a fantastic job curating their films and keeping them ever present in our general consciousness so that they don’t fall into the “classic means boring” trap most of the other studios have with their portfolios.
 So my exclusion of Disney classic films isn’t a knock on Disney.
 I just don’t think I have to convince any of you that you need to watch them either.